Non-Determinism and the Lawlessness of Machine Learning Code: Non-determinism and Stochasticity

 This question is not just of theoretical relevance.
 In practice, non-determinism can cause resulting model outcome distributions to vary so much that, for a particular input, models can yield wildly inconsistent results.
 To make this more concrete, we describe an example in the ML literature that demonstrates the effects of such non-determinism.
-In recent work,~\citet{forde2021disparate} and ~\citet{qian2021variance} investigated how the impact of stochasticity and non-determinism on training models using similar training procedures can impact model fairness.~\citet{qian2021variance} published an extensive empirical study, in which they repeatedly trained models with identical training procedures, using the same software random seed and thus exactly the same training data examples across runs.
+In recent work, Forde et al.~~\cite{forde2021disparate} and Qian et al.~\cite{qian2021variance} investigated how the impact of stochasticity\footnote{And we performed the largest such study on stochasticity in fairness contexts in other work that followed~\cite{cooper2024variance}.} and non-determinism on training models using similar training procedures can impact model fairness.
+Qian et al.~\cite{qian2021variance} published an extensive empirical study, in which they repeatedly trained models with identical training procedures, using the same software random seed and thus exactly the same training data examples across runs.
 In theory, this setup should control for stochasticity in different model outputs; by using the same training data and same training procedure, the models produced should be the same.
-However, the realities of running ML code in practice differ from what we expect in theory. \citet{qian2021variance} makes the stakes of this point unimpeachably clear by comparing fluctuations in the resulting model outcome distributions.
+However, the realities of running ML code in practice differ from what we expect in theory.
+Qian et al.~\cite{qian2021variance} makes the stakes of this point unimpeachably clear by comparing fluctuations in the resulting model outcome distributions.
 In particular, they computed common algorithmic fairness metrics to probe how fairness measurements varied for these (theoretically identical) models, and found that fairness measurements could vary by up to 12.6\%.
 This degree of variance was so significant that, in some cases, it was possible for one trained model to pass US legal compliance rules regarding fairness thresholds on the test set, while another model could violate those same requirements~\cite[p.
 2]{qian2021variance}.